canjs/can-route/route_data.md

 ## Why

-The Application ViewModel object, which is cross-bound to the can-route via `route.map` and represents the overall state of the application, has several obvious uses:
+The Application ViewModel object, which is cross-bound to the can-route via `route.data` and represents the overall state of the application, has several obvious uses:

 * It is passed into the various components and used to communicate their own internal state.
 * It provides deep linking and back button support.
 As the URL changes, Application ViewModel changes cause changes in application components.